nodeftpd/nodeftpd/README.markdown

 * `slurpFiles`: If set to `true`, files which the client requests to download are slurped using `readFile` before being sent, rather than being read chunk-by-chunk.
+* `useWriteFile`: If set to `true`, then files which the client uploads are buffered in memory and then written to disk using `writeFile`.
-* `uploadMaxSlurpSize`: Determines the maximum file size (in bytes) for which uploads are buffered in memory before being written to disk using a single call to 'write'.
-Bigger uploads are written chunk-by-chunk via multiple calls to 'write'.
-The default is 0 (all uploads are written chunk-by-chunk).
+* `uploadMaxSlurpSize`: Determines the maximum file size (in bytes) for which uploads are buffered in memory before being written to disk.
+Has an effect only if `useWriteFile` is set to `true`.
+If `uploadMaxSlurpSize` is not set, then there is no limit on buffer size.
 * `tlsOptions`: If this is set, the server will allow explicit TLS authentication.
   Value should be a dictionary which is suitable as the `options` argument of `tls.createServer`.